 A successful personal injury case requires that you prove the other party was at fault for what happened in your accident.
-In the case of a construction site accident, you will need to prove that some other party – a co-worker, your employer, an equipment manufacturer, a sub-contractor – was behaving negligently, which lead to your injuries.
+In the case of a construction site accident, you will need to prove that some other party—a co-worker, your employer, an equipment manufacturer, a sub-contractor—was behaving negligently, which led to your injuries.
 Without fault, you do not have a case.

 Our firm has a long history of proving fault in personal injury cases.
 We know what it takes to gather the appropriate evidence and present a compelling argument to the court on behalf of our clients.
 Although the outcome of a case can never be guaranteed, you can rest assured that we will do everything possible to establish fault in your case and get you the compensation you deserve for your injuries.

-When you are hurt at work, you will typically be taken through the workmans’ comp system.
-The company will probably pay for your initial medical care following the accident, and may give you some compensation for missed work.
-However, in most cases the compensation you get from workers’ comp is not enough to cover all of your expenses – medical or otherwise.
+When you are hurt at work, you will typically be taken through the workers’ comp system.
+The company will probably pay for your initial medical care following the accident and may give you some compensation for missed work.
+However, in most cases, the compensation you get from workers’ comp is not enough to cover all of your expenses, medical or otherwise.

-Even seemingly minor injuries can have long lasting effects.
+Even seemingly minor injuries can have long-lasting effects.
 Our firm pursues the maximum possible reward for your injuries because we know the risks you face following your injury.
 To cover medical costs and lost work, not to mention pain and suffering, may require more money than you can possibly come up with on your own.
-By winning your case, we can help you make certain that both you and your loved ones are properly cared for.
+If we win your case, we can help you make certain that both you and your loved ones are properly cared for.

-If you or a loved one has been hurt in a construction accident, contact us now.
+If you or a loved one has been hurt in a construction accident, contact our Hawaii construction accident attorneys now.
 We offer a free initial consultation, so you can get much-needed legal advice on what your next steps should be.
 We look forward to helping you with your case.

 We can be reached online or by phone at (808) 740-0633.